TonyIvchenko/playground/src/bert/README.md

 Then open `http://127.0.0.1:8080`.

-## Notes
+## Key Caveats

-- The page loads the model directly in the browser.
-- It includes built-in toxic and non-toxic sample buttons for quick sanity checks.
-- The first run downloads model assets, so internet access is required.
+- first run downloads model assets, so internet access is required
-- It uses `Xenova/toxic-bert`, which ships ONNX weights compatible with `@xenova/transformers`.
+- the page loads the model directly in the browser